fivdi/mcp-spi-adc/README.md

 The following channel configuration options are supported:

-- busNumber - the SPI bus number of the MCP3008, 0 for `/dev/spidev0.n`,
+- busNumber - the SPI bus number, 0 for `/dev/spidev0.n`,
 1 for `/dev/spidev1.n`, ..., default 0
-- deviceNumber - the SPI device number of the MCP3008, 0 for `/dev/spidevn.0`,
+- deviceNumber - the SPI device number, 0 for `/dev/spidevn.0`,
 1 for `/dev/spidevn.1`, ..., default 0
-- speedHz - a number representing the SPI clock frequency for reading from the channel in Hertz, default 1350000
+- speedHz - a number representing the SPI clock frequency for reading from the channel in Hertz, default 1350000 for the MCP3008, default 1000000 for the MCP3208

 ### adcChannel.read(cb)
 - cb - completion callback